SlicerMorph/SlicerMorph101/README.md

 Some important points about MorphoCloud On Demand sessions:
 * Always keep your data in the **MyData** storage volume.
 This is your persistent storage, data stored elsewhere may get deleted.
 * You will have to extend your session approximately every 3.5h after your instance becomes online.
 Simply click `YES` when the popup window shows up.
+You can also extend your session for 4h anytime by clicking the "Extend Session" icon on your desktop.
 * Because the **instances automatically shelve themselves after 4h** (unless you extend it), **the next morning you will find your instance is offline**.
 Go to your specific issues page (direct link is in the email sent to you by MorphoCloud earlier), and type <br> ```/unshelve``` **to make your instance online again**.
-Based on the load, it may take anywhere from 2-20 minutes for your instance to become online.
+Based on the tasks in the queue, it may take anywhere from 2-20 minutes for your instance to become online.
 So make sure you do this before we start the course.
 Note that **all MorphoCloud commands are case-sensitive**, please make sure to type lower-case.
 * Use the `CTRL(CMD in Mac) + ALT + SHIFT` combination to make the cloud connection side window visible (or to make it disappear, if visible).
 * For best user experience, switch to full screen mode in your browser window (not advisable if you do not have a second monitor, as you won't be able to see the zoom window).